ishanpranav/codebook/README.md

 - Implement all solutions following the C99 standard.
   - Assume that the English letter characters are ordered sequentially (i.e., no EBCDIC).
+  - Assume that signed integer overflow is defined based on two's complement.

 ## Attribution